 Table of Contents

-Occlusion is a key technology to enhance the immersive experience of AR virtual-real fusion.
-This article will introduce how to achieve the occlusion effect in Unity through EasyAR Mega.
+Occlusion is a key technology for enhancing the immersion of AR virtual-real fusion.
+This article will introduce how to achieve occlusion effects in Unity using EasyAR Mega.

 Before you begin

-• Offline modeling: In the Block coordinate system, create 1:1 matching geometric bodies for real-world entities (such as walls, columns, and large equipment); or obtain optimized models by cropping and reducing the faces of the Block dense model.
+• Offline modeling: In the Block coordinate system, create 1:1 matched geometric bodies for physical objects in the real world (such as walls, columns, large equipment); or obtain optimized models by cropping and reducing faces of the Block dense model.

-• Runtime alignment: During runtime, align the Block coordinate system with the real-world space through cloud localization and load the corresponding geometric bodies.
+• Runtime alignment: At runtime, align the Block coordinate system with the physical space through cloud localization, and load corresponding geometric bodies.

 • Material replacement: Assign special occlusion materials to these geometric bodies.

-• Visual effect: When the GPU renders other virtual objects, pixels of the occluded parts are automatically culled due to failed depth testing, making the virtual objects follow the occlusion logic of real physical space.
+• Visual effect: When the GPU renders other virtual objects, pixels in occluded areas will be automatically culled due to failed depth testing, making virtual objects follow real-world occlusion logic.

-Follow these steps to add geometry as occlusion in the scene and verify the effect.
+Follow these steps to add geometric bodies as occlusion in the scene and verify the effect.

-Modify the geometry material to occlusion material, you can use Unity's built-in SpatialMappingOcculusion.
-Fine-tune occlusion based on panorama
+Modify the geometric body material to occlusion material, such as Unity's built-in SpatialMappingOcculusion.
+Fine-tune occlusion based on panoramic images

-Simulate running with EIF data or run on the actual device
+Simulate operation with EIF data or run on device

-You can fine-tune the placement of the occlusion model based on the running effect.
+Fine-tune the placement of occlusion models based on runtime effects.

-How to use the cropped and decimated dense model as occlusion
+How to use cropped and face-reduced dense models as occlusion

-Follow the steps below to crop and decimate the exported Mega Block dense model to obtain a simplified white model for occlusion, and import it into the scene as occlusion.
+Follow these steps to export the Mega Block dense model, crop and reduce faces to obtain a white model for occlusion, and import it into the scene as occlusion.

 Export in Mega Blocks

-Select export in the Mega Blocks tool in the Inspector panel
+Select export in the Inspector panel's Mega Blocks tool

 Select export